 This recipe uses lots of veggies to build flavor, but there are many options for substitutions so that you can create the pot pie of your dreams.

-- Aromatics: Garlic, onion, celery, and leeks form the base of the aromatics.
-I love the combination of their earthy, yet sweet flavors.
-If you can't find leeks, you can substitute a sweet onion; it won't yield exactly the same notes, but it'll still be delicious.
-Though I don't call for them in the recipe, carrots are often a classic ingredient in pot pie and would be great here, too.
+- Aromatics: If you can't find leeks, you can substitute a sweet onion; it won't yield exactly the same notes, but it'll still be delicious.
+Though I don't call for them in the recipe, carrots are often a classic ingredient in a pot pie and would be great here, too.

 - Lentils: I call for French green lentils because they are the sturdiest of the lentil varieties; they'll stay intact through the cooking and baking process.
 I don't recommend trying this with brown or orange varieties, as they may get too mushy.